-Some required documentation is in place, although the childminder does not have an up to date register of all the children who attend, which impacts on children's care.
-She has failed to keep Ofsted informed of a new member of the family, which impacts on her registration numbers.
-This is a breach of regulations.
+All required documentation is in place, including an up to date register of all the children who attend, which impacts on children's care.
 Records and documents are kept confidentially and readily available for inspection.
-These contribute to the safe care of the children, as does the very close relationship with parents.
+These contribute to the safe care of the children, as does the close relationship with parents.

-The childminder does not meet the needs of the range children for whom she provides.
+The childminder meets the needs of the range children for whom she provides.